saforem2/l2hmc-qcd/README.md

 This project uses [`hydra`](https://hydra.cc) for configuration management and supports distributed training for both PyTorch and TensorFlow.

-The main entry point is [`src/l2hmc/main.py`](./src/l2hmc/main.py), which contains  the logic for running an end-to-end `Experiment`.

-An `Experiment` consists of the following sub-tasks:

-1. Training
-2. Evaluation
-3. HMC (for comparison and to measure model improvement)

 In particular, we support the following combinations of `framework` + `backend` for distributed training:

 - TensorFlow (+ Horovod for distributed training)